itsnotconnor/meteoroid/README.md

 Program the pico by holding down the BOOT_SEL button while plugging in the device

 Release BOOT_SEL once plugged in, and drag and drop .uf2 file over the mounted storage 'RPI-RP2'

+# notes
+If USB is failing to appear in PC devices, ensure that CMAKE is set to use USB and UART, and the tinyUSB lib has been checked out in the pico-sdk.

+If not, run: 'git submodule update --init' in pico-sdk dir